vidyar/docs-old/_build/_sources/yml_configurations/python.txt

    * nose
    * mock

-Please refer the Python -buildsample example for more details.
+Please refer the :ref:`Python_buildsample` example for more details.